CAMSCSC/GitBook-Learn/software/ide/ide.md

 #### Eclipse
 ![](eclipse.png)
 Eclipse is written in Java and although it supports plenty of languages, it was intended to be a Java IDE.
+Android had a plugin for its SDK, but has since moved to Android Studio.